 Basic Food Safety Training

-Although we are currently semi- locked-down, social- distancing, and wearing masks during the Coronavirus (COVID-19) pandemic, our Food Safety Training classes have been growing size and in frequency.
-We believe this frequency is attributed to the fact that more and more people want the absolute most from their training sessions, and that they want the knowledge to come from credible, reliable, proven sources of the food service industry.
+All throughout the semi-locked-down, social- distancing, and the wearing of masks during the Coronavirus (COVID-19) pandemic, our Food Safety Training classes have been steadily growing in size and in frequency.
+We believe this occurrence is attributed to the fact that more and more people want the absolute most from their training sessions.
+They want the knowledge to come from a credible, reliable, proven source closely aligned with the food service industry- They seek our experts!

 The food handlers and culinary professionals attending many of our food safety classes are also asking questions, as they continue to have an increasing concern over the safety of the foods and food products that their family members are preparing and serving at home.
 Studies show that the number of people eating at home is so much higher than ever before, and there within lies a huge problem: those people have no food safety experience, and they are the ones cooking all the family meals.
 This leads to an increasing number of people becoming ill from eating contaminated foods cooked from the home.